Travel anxiety tips: How to manage fear of traveling

 • Visualize: Imagine a place where you feel safe, comfortable, and at peace.
 Think about the details of that place and let yourself go there in your mind.

 • Distract yourself: For some people, music and movies offer a distraction.
 Others find comfort in quiet activities, such as books and puzzles.
-Meditation is a great way to spend some down time.
+(Consider downloading them to your electronic device in case inflight internet isn’t working.)
+Meditation is also a great way to spend down time and cope with travel anxiety.

 Enjoy the ride

-Travel can be full of surprises — both good and not-so-good.
+Travel can be full of surprises — some good, some not-so-good.
 Try to be flexible and go with the flow.
-There are many ways to lift your mood and stay positive, plus strategies to help make the best of any situation.
+There are many wellness resources to help lift your mood and stay positive, plus strategies to help make the best of any situation.

-Things aren’t going as expected?
+Things aren’t going as you planned?
 Try something new.
 The change of pace can challenge you in a different, healthy way.
 So, if your tropical beach vacation gets rained out, maybe visit a local museum or try salsa dancing instead.

 If you’re feeling anxious in a new environment, try embracing what’s right in front of you.
 “Immerse yourself in learning about a new language, or new foods, or meeting new people,” says Basulto.
 “Most importantly, see it for what it is: an adventure in trying something new and getting out of your comfort zone.”